MattisLind/td8e_usb/README.md

 This project is to be able to connect to a host over USB and be able to read and write Dectapes on either a TU55 or a TU56 drive.

-A CPLD is taking care of the genration of clocksignals and capturing the data as latching the data when writing.
-A STM32F103 uC will assemble the data into blocks which transfered to and from the host over USB.
+A CPLD is taking care of the generation of clocksignals and capturing the data and latching the data when writing.
+A STM32F103 uC will assemble the data into blocks which is transfered to and from the host over USB.

 The CPLD is a Xilinx XC2C64 in a 44 pin package.